 |Perform Quality Assurance is our first line of defense against producing non compliant product||Control Quality is our second line of defense which checks the product to verify is it good to deliver to the customer|

-“The process of monitoring and recording results of executing the quality activities to assess performance and recommend necessary changes.”
+Method of monitoring and record-keeping results of executing the quality activities to assess performance and recommend necessary changes.

 As the definition states, the process is about executing the quality activities to assess the performance of deliverables produced by the project team.
-This process is a second line of defense to ensure that the customer does not get the non compliant products.
-Control quality process looks at the deliverable and mark it verified if it is line with the project management plan, else it raises the change request in the form of a defect.
+This process is a second line of defense to ensure that the customer does not get the non-compliant products.
+The control quality process looks at the deliverable and marks it verified if it is line with the project management plan, else it raises the change request in the form of a defect.

 Example Activities of Control Quality Process